You build your brand one day at a time by operating out of your core values and by serving the people through their bad behavior.

 McDonald’s doesn’t make a better hamburger.
 Starbucks certainly doesn’t make better coffee.
-And no one really believes that a MacBook can perform that much better than a $300 Walmart-special laptop.
+And no one really believes that a MacBook performs that much better than a $300 Walmart-special laptop.

-The fact is, people want to associate themselves with the Yeti brand.
-They relate to Yeti’s brand story.
+People want to associate themselves with certain brands like Yeti.
 They signal that affinity by putting Yeti stickers on their cars and Yeti hats on their heads.
 They signal that affinity by paying more.

 Brands speak to our fundamental need to belong.
-Branding has risen in prominence while other stories we identify with—creeds, faiths, leaders, traditions, and narratives of all shapes and sizes—have let us down.
-We don’t want to wear those t-shirts anymore, so we don the Yeti logo instead.
+Branding has risen in prominence while other stories we identify with—creeds, faiths, leaders, traditions, and narratives of all shapes and sizes—have become less attractive, relevant, or socially acceptable.

 As human beings we go through a constant process of deconstruction and reassembly.
-We curate our own identities and cast out the parts we find undesirable, embarrassing, or incongruent.
-Certain brands find a spot in the mosaic of our lives.
-They come to shape how we understand ourselves.
+We constantly curate our own identities and cast out any outmoded or incongruent parts.

 Margaret Pott Hartwell and Joshua C. Chen view this an opportunity for business leaders and other brand “owners”:

 "In an age in which many people crave a deeper sense of connection to their work and want business to demonstrate greater integrity and accountability, the creative and mindful attention to archetypes can facilitate a more authentic, holistic and human way of being in business."Source: Archetypes in Branding: A Toolkit for Creatives and Strategists